-Unific automatically segments your customers for you, across over 30 different categories ( and you can add additional ones you want at any time).
-Our goal is that from the moment Unific syncs your data, you can start using it to make informed marketing plans that engage your best customers.
+Unific automatically segments your customers for you across 30+ categories (and you can add new ones customized for your data).
+From the moment Unific syncs your data, you can access valuable insights to build data-based marketing plans that engage your best customers.

-We want to make it a cinch to turn first-time visitors into first-time buyers, and eventually, help them become lifelong customers.
+Our goal is to make it a cinch for you to turn first-time visitors into first-time buyers and, eventually, make them lifelong customers.

 And we do this by helping you empower your business through your data.
-Want to target customers between 45 and 60 who’ve bought at least two of your products in the last 3 months?
-That’ll be easy, because Unific will have automatically listed people out by their age brackets AND by their buying habits.
-Two clicks, and you’ll have your answer.
-Now all you have to do is put a workflow against them, and you’re good to go.
+Want to target customers between 45 and 60 who have bought from you at least twice in the last 3 months?
+That’s easy enough because Unific will have automatically categorized your customers by their age brackets AND by their buying habits.
+Two clicks, and you’ll have a list of the customers you want.
+Now all you have to do is build a workflow to perform the desired action for this audience, and you’re good to go.

-Confused by “workflow”?
-Don’t be.
-Because in this next section, we’re going to give you an overview of every facet of HubSpot so that you can get value out of it TODAY, not in a month from now.
+What’s a “workflow”?
+It’s another great feature that HubSpot offers to automate sales and marketing processes to help you engage with customers, without spending a lot of time.
+You’ll learn more about them in the next section, where we give you an overview of every facet of HubSpot so that you can get value out of it TODAY, not in a month from now.

 Let’s start with HubSpot’s groundbreaking CRM.